 Suitable extinguishing media: As shipped, the product will not burn.
-In case of fire in the surroundings:

-use appropriate extinguishing agent.

-Unsuitable extinguishing

-media:

-Do not use water jet as an extinguisher, as this will spread the fire.

-Specific hazards arising from
+In case of fire in the surroundings: use appropriate extinguishing agent.
+Unsuitable extinguishing media: Do not use water jet as an extinguisher, as this will spread the fire.
+Specific hazards arising from the chemical: Welding arc and sparks can ignite combustibles and flammable products.
+Special protective equipment and precautions for firefighters Special protective equipment and Special fire fighting procedures: precautions for firefighters Use standard firefighting procedures and consider the hazards of other involved materials.

-the chemical:

-Welding arc and sparks can ignite combustibles and flammable products.

-Special protective equipment and precautions for firefighters procedures:

-Special fire fighting

-Use standard firefighting procedures and consider the hazards of other involved materials.

-Special protective equipment

-for fire-fighters:

-Selection of respiratory protection for fire fighting: follow the general fire precautions indicated in the workplace.
-Self-contained breathing apparatus and full protective clothing must be worn in case of fire.